hassan0x/ReconHunter/CheatSheets/Network.md

 ```
 ![](Images/Network12.png?raw=true)

-### HTTP Protocol
+### [9.2] HTTP Protocol

-It’s responsible for transferring the web pages and other files on the World Wide Web Operate on TCP port 80.
+- It’s responsible for transferring the web pages and other files on the World Wide Web Operate on TCP port 80.

-HTTP is stateless so if you visit a login page and insert your username and password and now you have access on your account but you closed the page and revisiting it, then you will required to insert your username and password again, it doesn’t remember you, it's stateless.
+- HTTP is stateless so if you visit a login page and insert your username and password and now you have access on your account but you closed the page and revisiting it, then you will required to insert your username and password again, it doesn’t remember you, it's stateless.

-So now websites use cookies, it’s piece of information sent in the HTTP header to make the website remember you and don’t ask your password every time you visit it.
+- So now websites use cookies, it’s piece of information sent in the HTTP header to make the website remember you and don’t ask your password every time you visit it.

-**HTTP methods (GET, POST)**
+**HTTP methods (GET, POST):**

 Both used to retrieve data from website, but GET pass the variables in the URL and POST pass the variables in the HTTP header.

-**HTTP status codes**
+**HTTP status codes:**

 - 200: Success
 - 300: Redirect